On Air Now

 He is also one half of the TV comedy duo Armstrong and Miller, and has starred in TV series Life Begins and Doctor Who spin-off The Sarah Jane Adventures.

-He has also hosted the documentary series Iceland, in which he visits every corner of the land of fire and ice to experience the incredible sights and people.
+He has also hosted the Channel 5 documentary series Iceland, for which he visited every corner of the land of fire and ice to experience the incredible sights and people.

 Alexander Armstrong is a bass-baritone with a deep love for choral singing.
-Alexander was a choirboy at Durham Cathedral and choral scholar at Trinity College, Cambridge, where he recorded several CDs with the choir.
-He had considered going on to study at the Royal College of Music, but then he met Ben Miller and turned to a career in comedy instead.
+He cut his teeth as a choir boy at Durham Cathedral, and was later awarded a choral scholarship at Trinity College, Cambridge, where he recorded several CDs with the choir.
+He even considered going on to study at the Royal College of Music... before he met Ben Miller.

 Singing has always remained central to Alexander’s life and career.
 In 2015, the much-loved TV host released his first classical album: A Year of Songs.
 The album is a collection of pieces that are special to Alexander, including Rothbury Hills – a song from the area in which he grew up – and Londonderry Air.